Seth Thomas Regulator Clock Value Guide

 The typical price range for Seth Thomas Regulator Clock is $75 - $85 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The physical state of the oak wood finish, specifically looking for original varnish without heavy water damage or cracking.
+• The physical state of the oak wood finish, specifically looking for original varnish without water damage.

 How to Identify Seth Thomas Regulator Clock?

-- Look for the authentic Seth Thomas branding usually printed on the decorative metal dial or stamped on the internal movement.
+• Check for the authentic Seth Thomas logo or name printed on the decorative metal dial.

 History of Seth Thomas Regulator Clock